Shankha: Uses

-In its earliest references, shankha is mentioned as a trumpet and in this form it became an emblem of Vishnu.
+In its earliest references, the shankha is mentioned as a trumpet and in this form it became an emblem of Vishnu.
 Simultaneously, it was used as a votive offering and as a charm to keep away the dangers of the sea.
 It was the earliest known sound-producing agency as a manifestation of sound, and the other elements came later, hence it is regarded as the origin of the elements.
 It is identified with the elements themselves.

 To make a trumpet or wind instrument, one drills a hole near the tip of the apex of the shankha.
 When air is blown through this hole, it travels through the whorls of the shankha, producing a loud, sharp, shrill sound.
 This sound is the reason the shankha was used as a war trumpet, to summon helpers and friends.
 Shanka continued to be used in battles for a long time.
-The sound it produced was called shankanad.
+The sound it produced was called shankhanaad.

 Nowadays, the shankha is blown at the time of worship in Hindu temples and homes, especially in the ritual of the Hindu aarti, when light is offered to the deities.
 The shankha is also used to bathe images of deities, especially Vishnu, and for ritual purification.
 No hole is drilled for these purposes, though the aperture is cut clean or rarely the whorls are cut to represent five consecutive shells with five mouths.

-Shankha is used as a material for making bangles, bracelets and other objects.
+The shankha is used as a material for making bangles, bracelets and other objects.
 Because of its aquatic origin and resemblance to the vulva, it has become an integral part of the Tantric rites.
 In view of this, its symbolism is also said to represent female fertility.
 Since water itself is a fertility symbol, shankha, which is an aquatic product, is recognised as symbolic of female fertility.
 In ancient Greece, shells, along with pearls, are mentioned as denoting sexual love and marriage, and also mother goddesses.

 Different magic and sorcery items are also closely connected with this trumpet.
 This type of device existed long before the Buddhist era.

 Ayurveda

 Shankha is used in Ayurveda medicinal formulations to treat many ailments.
+A powder made from the shell material is used in ayurveda as a treatment for stomach ailments.
 It is prepared as conch shell ash, known in Sanskrit as shankha bhasma, which is prepared by soaking the shell in lime juice and calcinating in covered crucibles, 10 to 12 times, and finally reducing it to powder ash.
-Shankha bhasma contains calcium, iron and magnesium and is considered to possess antacid and digestive properties.
+Shankha ash contains calcium, iron and magnesium and is considered to possess antacid and digestive properties.